ila36IX/Notes/born2beroot/helloroot.md

 What is the difference between Host OS vs Guest OS? *"Exited to hear your answer :)"*

-Good now we have a good understanding of what a VM is, so let us create one, first you need to have a piece of software called `vertaulBox` (a Type 2 hypervisor) to create and run virtual machines on our computer.
+Good now we have a good understanding of what a VM is, so let us create one, first you need to have a piece of software called `virtaulBox` (a Type 2 hypervisor) to create and run virtual machines on our computer.

 ![](https://i.imgur.com/LqQxxtt.png)

 [⏯ Watch](https://youtu.be/wX75Z-4MEoM?si=gk-KOOuULc96tl0Q)

-Now by installing the `vertualBox`, it's like we have the virtual hardware, what do you think we still need? yes we need an OS (operating system), like Linux the 🐐, but what is Linux?
+Now by installing the `virtualBox`, it's like we have the virtual hardware, what do you think we still need? yes we need an OS (operating system), like Linux the 🐐, but what is Linux?

 **Linux** was created in the 1990 by Linus Torvalds, it started just as side project to practice operating systems, and grows to be one of the bigger and complicated projects in the open-source community with more that 1.3M commits in [GitHub](https://github.com/torvalds/linux):